rhwood/rhwood.github.io/_posts/2005-07-02-welcome-welcome.md

 tags: []
 redirect_from: /post/65032356543/welcome-welcome
 ---
-<p>This is a new journal for me, and one that is very public.
+This is a new journal for me, and one that is very public.
 I used to write long letters with some frequency but then just stopped about 5 years ago.
 I also used to keep a journal and seem to have stopped that about the same time.
-This journal is an attempt to get back into that groove and maybe to rant a little as well&hellip;</p>
+This journal is an attempt to get back into that groove and maybe to rant a little as well&hellip;